 - Your brand is unknown in foreign markets

-6. No chance for shortcuts
+6. Export roadmap: no chance for shortcuts

 Exporting is a long-term endeavor, comparable to running a marathon rather than a sprint.
 A successful export development process involves multiple crucial steps, each demanding its fair share of time and dedication.
 There are no shortcuts on this journey, and achieving export success requires unwavering commitment to seeing it through to the end.
 Quick export sales within a few weeks or months are unrealistic expectations.
 True success in exports comes from embracing the comprehensive approach and understanding the time required to establish a solid international presence.